Enrique1987/Enrique1987/README.md

  - Talk is cheap, show me the code.
  - 80/20.
  - Think big, start small.
- - Automate the Boring Stuff(probably with Python)
+ - Automate the Boring Stuff(probably with Python and chatgpt).
+ - Stoicism.
- - stoicism.
+ - Feminism.